Toggle mobile menu visibility

 Parent inside their car waving to child outside the car

-Schools often have parking issues at the start and end of the school day.
+Most schools often have parking challenges at the start and end of the school day.
 This is particularly the case where there are:

 • Narrow roads